orggue/adidas-zaragoza/kubernetes-essentials/04_services.md

 ----

-View the list of endpoints on the `hello-node` service:
+View the endpoints of the `hello-node` service:

 ```
 kubectl describe services hello-node